cocos-creator/docs-3d-deprecated/en/editor/publish/publish-native.md

 # Publishing to native

-Cocos Creator 3D officially supports the native platform since v1.0.3, click the **Project -> Build** in the main menu to open the **Build** panel.
+**Cocos Creator 3D** officially supports the native platform since v1.0.3, click the **Project -> Build** in the main menu to open the **Build** panel.

-Currently, there are four native platforms, which include **Android**, **iOS**, **Mac** and **Windows**.
+There are four native platforms, which include **Android**, **iOS**, **Mac** and **Windows**.
 The options to release games on iOS, Mac and Windows will only appear on those operating systems.
 This means it isn't possible to publish, for example, a game to iOS from a Windows computer.
 Currently, all native platforms are packaged together, you can configure the parameters of each native platform in the **Build** panel, and all native platform release packages can be generated in one build.

 ## Environment Configuration